Mirsad Ramić

-Mirsad Ramić (born 6 December 1992) is a Bosnian professional footballer who plays as a centre-forward for Bosnian Premier League club Igman Konjic.
+Mirsad Ramić (born 6 December 1992) is a Bosnian professional footballer who plays as a centre-forward for Bosnian Second League club Klis Buturović Polje.

 Club career

 Ramić had success with Željezničar, winning the Premier League and the cup in the 2011–12 season.
 In the 2016–17 First League of FBiH season, Ramić won the league with GOŠK Gabela and got promoted to the Bosnian Premier League.
 In May 2019, he left GOŠK after the club got relegated back to the First League of FBiH.

 On 31 May 2019, a few days after leaving GOŠK, Ramić signed a three-year contract with Tuzla City.